S-kkipie/pwnbook/hacking-notes/Certifications/HTB CJCA.md

 > [!warning] I need to resume this, it's only a copy paste

-> [!INFO] [[Hack The Box]] Certified Junior Cybersecurity Associate (HTB CJCA) HTB Certified Junior Cybersecurity Associate (HTB CJCA) is a highly hands-on certification that assesses the candidates’ cybersecurity assessment skills.
-HTB Certified Junior Cybersecurity Associate holders demonstrate foundational technical competency across both offensive and defensive cybersecurity domains.
+> [!INFO] [[Hack The Box]] Certified Junior Cybersecurity Associate (HTB CJCA) [[Hack The Box|HTB]] Certified Junior Cybersecurity Associate is a highly hands-on certification that assesses the candidates’ cybersecurity assessment skills. [[HTB CJCA]] holders demonstrate foundational technical competency across both offensive and defensive cybersecurity domains.
 They are equipped to identify common vulnerabilities, perform basic (post-)exploitation, and recognize potential security gaps.
 They are also capable of conducting SIEM-assisted security monitoring, analyzing network traffic and logs, and detecting intrusions.
 With hands-on experience in these areas and a hybrid skill set, they can assess and report on security issues in enterprise environments.
 ^definition

 > [!tip] [[HTB CJCA]] PATH